PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 Low bias & low variance.
 Characteristics:

-- Relatively small error
+- A relatively small error
-- Small difference between the error from the train and validation set.
+- A small difference between the error from the train and validation set.

 Low bias & high variance.
 Characteristics:

-- Relatively small training error.
+- A relatively small training error.
-- Large difference between the error from the train and validation set.
+- A large difference between the error from the train and validation set.
-- Downward trend in validation error indicates that the model's performance will improve with the increase of data.
+- A downward trend in validation error indicates that the model's performance will improve with the increase of data.

 High bias & low variance.
 Characteristics:

-- Relatively large training error.
+- A relatively large training error.
-- Small difference between the error from the train and validation set.
+- A small difference between the error from the train and validation set.
-- Train and validation error diverges rapidly.
+- The train and validation error diverges rapidly.

 __2b__ The training error provides information on the performance of your ML model in terms of a) variance or b) bias.
 Explain your answer.